 Also, receive credit of up to $50 annually on hotel stays purchased through Ultimate Rewards.
 New cardmembers will receive this credit immediately and existing cardmembers will start earning after the next anniversary.

 Each anniversary, you’ll receive bonus points equal to 10% of total purchases made the previous year.
 This excludes any welcome bonus points, so it’s only on points earned from spending.

 The annual fee is $95, but the welcome offer alone is worth a lot more than that.

 If you want a premium travel card and you frequently book flights, consider the Platinum Card from American Express.
-The welcome bonus is currently 125,000 American Express Membership Rewards points after spending $6,000 in the first 6 months with this link.
-Note that this is a personal referral offer and the public offer is currently 100k after spending $6k in 6 months.
+The welcome bonus is currently 100,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.
 Also, new cardmembers receive 10 points per dollar on purchases at restaurants and when you shop small in the US on up to $25,000 in combined purchases during the first 6 months.

 You’ll earn 5 points per dollar on flights booked directly through airlines and at amextravel.com on up to $500,000 per calendar year.
 The annual fee on this card is higher at $695 [rates and fees], but the benefits are great, especially if you travel often.
 Terms apply.
 Click here to learn how to apply.

 Amex Rates and Fees:

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.